The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: Abstract

 \section{Abstract}

-We give positive formulas for the weights of every simple highest weight module $L(\lambda)$ over an arbitrary Kac--Moody algebra.
-Under a mild condition on the highest weight, we express the weights of $L(\lambda)$ as an alternating sum similar to the Weyl--Kac character formula.
-For general highest weight modules, we answer questions of Bump and Lepowsky on weights, and a question of Brion on the corresponding $D$-modules.
+We give the first positive formulas for the weights of every simple highest weight module $L(\lambda)$ over an arbitrary Kac--Moody algebra.
+Under a mild condition on the highest weight, we also express the weights of $L(\lambda)$ as an alternating sum similar to the Weyl--Kac character formula.

+To obtain these results, we show the following data attached to a highest weight module are equivalent: (i)~its integrability, (ii)~the convex hull of its weights, (iii)~the Weyl group symmetry of its character, and (iv)~when a localization theorem is available, its behavior on certain codimension one Schubert cells.
+We further determine precisely when the above datum determines the weights themselves.
+Moreover, we use condition (iv)~to relate localizations of the convex hull of the weights with the introduction of poles of the corresponding $D$-module on certain divisors, which answers a question of Brion.

 Many of these results are new even in finite type.
 We prove similar assertions for highest weight modules over a symmetrizable quantum group.

-These results are obtained as elaborations of two ideas.
-First, the following data attached to a highest weight module are equivalent: (i)~its integrability, (ii)~the convex hull of its weights, (iii)~the Weyl group symmetry of its character, and (iv)~when a localization theorem is available, its behavior on certain codimension one Schubert cells.
-Second, for special classes of highest weight modules, including simple modules, the above data determine the weights.